 - thicken your blood, making your heart work harder.

-Cortisol, which has been called the ‘stress hormone’, is also released.
+Cortisol is also released.
 Cortisol puts your body on extra alert.
 Although it’s a natural body chemical, regular release of cortisol over a long time can weaken your immune system.

 Increased release of adrenaline, noradrenaline and cortisol as a reaction to hard-to-manage stress puts strain on your body and mind.
 Over time it damages overall health and wellbeing.